grupertech/gruper-warehouse/README.md

 # Gruper Warehouse System

-> Gruper Warehouse System is an open source platform to managing your warehousing stock, purchase, invoice and report of your products at your warehouse
+> Gruper Warehouse System is an open source platform to managing your warehousing stock, purchase, invoice and report of your products as your Warehouse Management System.
+Based on Indonesian Currency.

 [![Gruper Warehouse System](https://i.imgur.com/NsxpHoW.png)]()